Use cases

 -

-Messaging individuals and small groups.
-Peers exchange contact codes to begin messaging each other, which is analogous to
+Peers exchange contact codes to begin messaging each other, which is analogous to exchanging phone numbers.

 -

-platforms must often impose low limits such as 10 MB.
+often impose low limits such as 10 MB.

 WireTile is not: